-The Blue Heeler is a one of the most popular herding dog originally developed in Australia.
+The Blue Heeler is one of the most popular herding dog originally developed in Australia.
 It’s also known as Australian cattle dog or cattle dog.
 This is medium size dog that comes in different colors like blue, blue mottled, blue speckled, red mottled, red speckled.
-This dog comes in red mottled color so it’s also known as Red Heeler.
-Blue-colored dogs proved to be the most popular among ranch owners and drovers, and they became known as Blue Heelers.
+This dog comes in mottled red color, so it’s also known as Red Heeler.
+Blue-coloured dogs proved to be the most popular among ranch owners and drovers, and they became known as Blue Heelers.

 Blue Heeler content overview